0BananaBig0/from_gcc_to_cpp/docs/makeAndMakefiles.md

 #### The Syntax of Defining a Variable

 1. Simple assignment (`VAR_NAME = value`):
    - The value is expanded when the variable is used.
    - Whenever its dependencies are updated, or anything that depends on it is modified, all related components will be updated.
 2. Immediate assignment (`VAR_NAME := value`):
    - The value is expanded when the variable is defined.
    - Whenever its dependencies are updated, or anything that depends on it is modified, all related components will not be updated.
+   - The environment variables and arguments passed by `make` cannot update it.
 3. Conditional assignment (`VAR_NAME ?= value`):
    - Only assigns if the variable is not already defined.
    - Whenever its dependencies are updated, or anything that depends on it is modified, all related components will be updated.

 #### The Syntax of Referencing a Variable